 Please sign up here for office hours

 Sebastian Conrad is Professor of History at the Freie Universität Berlin.
 He joined the faculty in 2010 after teaching for several years at the European University Institute in Florence.
-He was a fellow at the Wissenschaftskolleg in Berlin, a visiting professor at the Ècole des Hautes Études in Paris, and a visiting scholar at the University of California, Santa Barbara; in the spring 2017, he holds the Theodor Heuss Chair at the New School, New York.
+He was a fellow at the Wissenschaftskolleg in Berlin, a visiting professor at the Ècole des Hautes Études in Paris, and a visiting scholar at the University of California, Santa Barbara; in the spring 2017, he held the Theodor Heuss Chair at the New School, New York.

 For a full CV, see PDF.